Taylor Tharp: Professional career

-Italian Football League

 Tharp played two seasons 2011-2012 for the Parma Panthers of the Italian Football League.
 He served as the team's quarterback and quarterbacks coach, leading the Panthers to two IFL championships.

 Coaching

-In 2012-2013, Tharp was a graduate assistant coach at Longhorns, Tharp broke down game film, compiled scouting reports, coached the defensive scout team and assisted with offensive game plans.
+In 2012–2013, Tharp was a graduate assistant coach at Longhorns, Tharp broke down game film, compiled scouting reports, coached the defensive scout team and assisted with offensive game plans.
 Tharp also served as Texas' summer football camps coordinator.

 Taylor Tharp is currently the Director of Player Personnel at Boise State University, a position which he has held since 2014.